 [Global Trading in Guangdong]

-The 13th Guangdong Provincial Congress of the Communist Party of China (CPC) kicked off today in Guangzhou.
+The 13th Guangdong Provincial Congress of the Communist Party of China (CPC) kicked off on May 22.
 The Congress reviewed Guangdong's remarkable achievements in various aspects in the past five years and unveiled the blue print for future development.
-The construction of business environment is also one of the hot topics on the Congress, GDToday interviewed a number of representatives of foreign chambers of commerce in Guangdong for their insights and further suggestions into the province's business environment development.
+To promote high-level opening-up to the outside world is one of the hot topics on the Congress.
+GDToday interviewed a number of representatives of foreign chambers of commerce in Guangdong for their insights and further suggestions into the province's business environment development.

 Video editor | Eastbrook

 Editor | Zhao Yang, Wing, Olivia, Ou Xiaoming, Nan, Jerry

 Geumok and Jokey also contributed to the interview